 Our list of essential New Jersey bird books and journals is a guide to historical research about the state's birds.

-The attached document summarizes the results of the NJBRC meeting on October 15, 2013.
-Three new species were added to the State List.
+The attached documents summarize the results of the NJBRC meetings on October 15, 2013 and April 6, 2014.
+Three new species have been added to the State List.

 For general questions about birds, birding, and bird conservation, contact the New Jersey Audubon Society, http://www.njaudubon.org